Security analysis of orthogonal state attack on a high-speed quantum key distribution system: Abstract

 \section{Abstract}

-High-speed quantum key distribution (QKD) systems have achieved repetition frequencies above gigahertz through advanced technologies and devices, laying an important foundation for the deployment of high-key-rate QKD system.
-However, these advancements may introduce unknown security loopholes into the QKD system.
-Unfortunately, an eavesdropper Eve is challenging to exploit these security loopholes performing the intercept-and-resend attacks due to the limited time window under the high repetition frequency.
-Here, we disclose a security loophole in the $1$-$\giga\hertz$ single-photon avalanche detector (SPAD) and propose a muted attack on a high-speed QKD system that does not require intercept-and-resend operation.
+{High-speed quantum key distribution (QKD) systems have achieved repetition frequencies above gigahertz through advanced technologies and devices, laying an important foundation for the deployment of high-key-rate QKD system.
+Although these advanced systems may introduce potential loopholes, an eavesdropper Eve is challenging to exploit them by performing the intercept-resend attacks due to the limited time window under high repetition frequency.
+However, here, we propose a security analysis model of orthogonal state attacks that do not require intercept-resend operation on the key rate of a QKD system.
+Under this framework, we propose a muted attack and experimentally verify the feasibility of the attack using a \SI{1}{\giga\hertz} single-photon avalanche detector (SPAD).
 By sending hundreds of photons each time, Eve can mute Bob's SPADs to control the overall detection response of the QKD receiver, allowing her to learn nearly all the keys.
-This study reveals the security loopholes introduced by the state-of-the-art SPAD, being exploited to conduct the tailored attack on the high-speed QKD system.
+Furthermore, we use this security model to simulate the overestimated key rates of the QKD system under orthogonal state attacks, including both the muted attack and the dead-time attack.
+This work theoretically and experimentally shows a timely case of the security vulnerability in the high-speed QKD system.